GrokImageCompression/grok/src/lib/core/highway/README.md

 Highway's unit tests use [googletest](https://github.com/google/googletest).
 By default, Highway's CMake downloads this dependency at configuration time.
-You can disable this by setting the `HWY_SYSTEM_GTEST` CMake variable to ON and installing gtest separately:
+You can avoid this by setting the `HWY_SYSTEM_GTEST` CMake variable to ON and installing gtest separately:

 ```bash
 sudo apt install libgtest-dev
 ```

+Alternatively, you can define `HWY_TEST_STANDALONE=1` and remove all occurrences of `gtest_main` in each BUILD file, then tests avoid the dependency on GUnit.

 Running cross-compiled tests requires support from the OS, which on Debian is provided by the `qemu-user-binfmt` package.